-- FY 2024 (reporting in 2025) Entities already required to report under the EU's current nonfinancial reporting directive (NFRD). - FY 2025 (reporting in 2026) Large EU companies and parents of large EU groups not currently subject to the NFRD, including subsidiaries of non-EU companies and large non-EU companies with securities admitted to trading on an EU regulated market. - FY 2026 (reporting in 2027) with an opt out available until FY 2028 (reporting in 2029) EU and non-EU SMEs with securities admitted to trading on an EU regulated market, as well as SMEs that are PIEs. - FY 2028 (reporting in 2029) Non-EU parent companies reporting on a consolidated basis for the entire group.
+- FY 2024 (reporting in 2025) Entities already required to report under the EU's current nonfinancial reporting directive (NFRD) - FY 2025 (reporting in 2026) Large EU companies and parents of large EU groups not currently subject to the NFRD, including subsidiaries of non-EU companies - FY 2026 (reporting in 2027) Small- and medium-sized EU public interest entities - FY 2028 (reporting in 2029) Non-EU parent companies reporting on a consolidated basis for the entire group

 My company is not subject to the CSRD.
 Will we still be impacted by these new reporting requirements?

 Even if your business is not covered by the CSRD, we anticipate that companies will receive potentially significant data requests and diligence questionnaires from in-scope customers, suppliers and counterparties in connection with their own compliance.
 This is because the CSRD expands reporting boundaries to cover sustainability matters in the upstream and downstream value chain, and so covered companies will need this information for their own CSRD reporting.
 This is much broader than traditional nonfinancial reporting in the EU.
 For example, companies will need to be prepared to respond to requests for their GHG emissions data.